aergoio/guide/source/tools/polaris.rst

 Commands
 """"""""

-:code:`node`: Polaris의 actor 상태를 반환한다.
+:code:`node`: returns the actor state of Polaris.

-:code:`current`: Polaris에 등록된 노드 목록을 반환한다.
+:code:`current`: returns list of nodes registered in Polaris.

 Example: